 - On the other hand (or at least the hand that pays him more) is Mr. Slant, zombie attorney and president of the Guild of Lawyers, whose death only made him work through lunch breaks.
 He can quiet a roomful of attorneys with a glance, and he has an encyclopedic knowledge of case and precedent because he was there and helped write it.

-- And don't forget Mr. Bent, from Making Money, who runs the bank accountants with an iron fist... and took out assassins with long-forgotten, probably genetic clowning techniques!
+- And don't forget Mr. Bent, from Making Money, who runs the bank accountants with an iron fist... but as it turns out is very well-thought of because tough as he is, he's also the sole reason why the bank of Ankh-Morpork has worked at all, and he's been a tireless crusader for improving work conditions for the bankers.
+Plus, he took out assassins with long-forgotten, probably genetic clowning techniques!

 - Vinny Duto in John Wells series, Hero of Another Story.
 While his days in the field has passed now, he remains legendary in the CIA for his fearlessness.
 He has once shrugged off a two-month abduction by Colombian rebels with two week trips in Caribbean.